Ace-86/TicTacToe/README.md

 -round count shows in display (complete)

--allow players to choose which marker (modal)

 -display shows winner, round, player turn; updated each turn (complete)

--npc a.i

 -Build the logic that checks for when the game is over!
 Should check for 3-in-a-row and a tie. (complete)

 -Clean up the interface to allow players to put in their names (complete)

 -button to start/restart the game (complete)

+-npc a.i

 -add a display element that congratulates the winning player!
+-allow players to choose marker (modal)